diffkemp/diffkemp/README.md

 # DiffKemp

-DiffKemp is a tool for automatic static analysis of semantic differences between different versions of the Linux kernel.
+DiffKemp is a framework for automatic static analysis of semantic differences between different versions of projects written in C, with main focus on the Linux kernel.

+The main use-case of DiffKemp is to compare selected functions and configuration options in two versions of a project and to report any discovered semantic differences.

+## About

+The main focus of DiffKemp is high scalability, such that it can be applied to large-scale projects containing a lot of code.
+To achieve that, the analysed functions are first compiled into LLVM IR, then several code transformations are applied, and finally the comparison itself is performed.

+Wherever possible, DiffKemp tries to compare instruction-by-instruction (on LLVM IR instructions) which is typically sufficient for most of the code.
+When not sufficient, DiffKemp tries to apply one of the built-in or user-supplied *semantics-preserving patterns*.
+If a semantic difference is still discovered, the relevant diffs are reported to the user.

+Note that DiffKemp is incomplete it its nature, hence may provide false positive results (i.e. claiming that functions are not equivalent even though they are).
+This especially happens with complex refactorings.

 ## Installation

-There are two options to install the project, either build from source or use a prepared RPM package for Fedora.
+There are two options to install DiffKemp, either build from source or use a prepared RPM package for Fedora.

 ### Install from source

 Currently, DiffKemp runs on Linux and needs the following software installed:
-* Clang and LLVM (supported versions are 9, 10, 11, 12, 13, and 14)
+* Clang and LLVM (supported versions are 9, 10, 11, 12, 13, 14, 15)
 * Python 3 with CFFI (package `python3-cffi` in Fedora and Debian)
 * Python packages from `requirements.txt` (run `pip install -r requirements.txt`)
-* CScope
+* CScope (when comparing versions of the Linux kernel)

 Additionally, to build manually, you need to install the following tools:
 * CMake